Disability group code N[N]

 Vision disability encompasses blindness and vision impairment (not corrected by glasses or contact lenses), which can cause severe restriction in communication and mobility, and in the ability to participate in community life.

-Hearing disability encompasses deafness, hearing impairment, hearing loss.
+Hearing disability encompasses deafness, hearing impairment and hearing loss.

 CODE 10 Speech